publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch13/schI/ptB/m__us_usc_t21_s812.md

     (c) __Initial schedules of controlled substances__

-        Schedules I, II, III, IV, and V shall, unless and until amended  <sup>\[1\]</sup>  <sup><sup> 1 Revised schedules are published in the Code of Federal Regulations, Part 1308 of Title 21, Food and Drugs. </sup></sup>  pursuant to [section 811 of this title][/us/usc/t21/s811], consist of the following drugs or other substances, by whatever official name, common or usual name, chemical name, or brand name designated:
+        Schedules I, II, III, IV, and V shall, unless and until amended pursuant to [section 811 of this title][/us/usc/t21/s811], <sup>\[1\]</sup>  <sup><sup> 1 See Amendment of Schedules of Controlled Substances note below. </sup></sup>  consist of the following drugs or other substances, by whatever official name, common or usual name, chemical name, or brand name designated:

 Schedule I